The following are EDEN USA, INCORPORATED (hereinafter referred to only as "Eden USA, Incorporated" or just "EDEN" or "PROVIDER") combined

 and safety instructions only.

-You agree to indemnify PROVIDER and to hold the rental company and it's employees and/or agents harmless from and against any
+PURCHASER agrees to indemnify PROVIDER and to hold the rental company and its employees and/or agents/contractors harmless from and against any

 and all losses, damages, claims, demand or liability of any kind whatsoever, including legal expenses, arising from the use,

-condition (including, without limitation, latent or other defects) or operation of the equipment, and by whosoever used or
+condition (including, without limitation, latent or other defects) or operation of the equipment, and by whomever used or

-PROVIDER is not responsible for accident or injury caused directly or indirectly in the use of the rented equipment.
+PROVIDER is not responsible for accident or injury caused directly or indirectly by the renter's use of the rented equipment.
 Rented

 Customer assures usage in compliance with any federal, state or local ordinances and is solely responsible for obtaining any necessary